defano/wyldcard/README.md

 end mouseDown
 ```

-Local variables in HyperTalk are lexically scoped; they retain their value only within the handler in which they were created.
+Local variables in HyperTalk are lexically scoped and retain their value only within the handler in which they were created.

-A variable may be made global by explicitly declaring it so with the `global` keyword.
+A variable may be made global by declaring it so with the `global` keyword.
 Global variables are accessible from any script of any part in the stack, and once created, a global variable retains its value until the stack is closed.
 Be aware that variables not explicitly declared `global` are considered local, even when a global variable of the same name exists.

 ```
 --